aegis4048/Petroleum_Engineering/Data Analysis/README.md

 ### Notes:
 ---

 Github does not do very well in rendering Jupyter notebook files.
-Instead of viewing files directly on Github, please use [NB Viewer](https://nbviewer.jupyter.org/github/aegis4048/) to view my work in a cleaner format.
+Instead of viewing files directly on Github, use [NB Viewer](https://nbviewer.jupyter.org/github/aegis4048/) to view my work in a cleaner format.